pyudev/pyudev/doc/index.rst

 It exposes almost the complete libudev_ functionality.
 You can:

-* enumerate devices, filtered by specific criteria (:class:`pyudev.Context`)
+* Enumerate devices, filtered by specific criteria (:class:`pyudev.Context`)
-* query device information, properties and attributes,
+* Query device information, properties and attributes,
-* monitor devices, both synchronously and asynchronously with background threads, or within the event loops of Qt (:mod:`pyudev.pyqt4`, :mod:`pyudev.pyside`), glib (:mod:`pyudev.glib`) and wxPython (:mod:`pyudev.wx`).
+* Monitor devices, both synchronously and asynchronously with background threads, or within the event loops of Qt (:mod:`pyudev.pyqt4`, :mod:`pyudev.pyside`), glib (:mod:`pyudev.glib`) and wxPython (:mod:`pyudev.wx`).